 Note that the SCRAM challenge-response protocols authenticate only the process of password-validation.
 To secure the subsequent session, TLS should be used.

 Couchbase Server supports the use of x.509 certificates, to authenticate clients.
 This ensures that only approved users, machines, or endpoints are authenticated.
-This authentication mechanism can be used by the Couchbase SDK to access the Data, Query, and Search Services.

 Certificate-based authentication relies on a Certificate Authority (CA) to validate identities and issue certificates.
 The certificate includes information such as the name of the entity it identifies, an expiration date, the name of the CA that issued the certificate, and the digital signature of the issuing CA.